RBA129_Course Outline.pdfRBA129_Course Outline.pdf

 The course contains lectures and seminars.
 The lectures will cover the theoretical material and will be followed by practical seminars when the problems will be solved and solutions discussed and analysed.
 To prepare for the upcoming seminar, students need to read the chapters stated in the course outline.
 The lecture readings are stated in the course outline of this course.
 During this course, we will combine both theory and problem solving to ensure the best grade.

-The course is specifically designed for non-marketing stream students to provide a concise, yet comprehensive overview of the key marketing concepts and practices and hands-on tools used in activities performed by marketing managers.
-Topics include the identification of market opportunities, consumer insights, strategic marketing planning, product/service development and management, managing marketing mix and distribution channels, planning and executing promotional programmes.
+The course is designed explicitly for non-marketing stream students to provide a concise yet comprehensive overview of the key marketing concepts and practices and hands-on tools used in activities performed by marketing managers.
+Topics include identifying market opportunities, consumer insights, strategic marketing planning, product/service development and management, managing marketing mix and distribution channels, and planning and executing promotional programmes.

 RBC136_Course outline.pdfRBC136_Course outline.pdf